raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

     - Free, comes with health checks
     - You cannot set an ALIAS record for an EC2 Dns name.

+## Active-Active Failover VS Active-Passive Failover

+- **Active-Active Failover uses all available resources all the time without a primary nor a secondary resource**
+- Active-Passive Failover: a primary resource or group of resources is available most of the time and a secondary resource is on standby in case all the primary resources become unavailable.
 ## Route 53 – Health Checks Types

 - Monitor an Endpoint